Frequently Asked Questions

 Founded in 1960, International Teams is committed to continuing the work that Jesus started and brings people together to help the oppressed in order to meet the spiritual and physical needs of the whole person.
 We are part of a global International Teams family that brings together like-minded people from countries around the world to build transforming communities on intercultural teams.
-We are distinctive because of our 2020 vision, our values, our multi-cultural teams, our integrated community transformation approach and our ministries in both international and North American urban contexts.
+We are distinctive because of our vision, our values, our integrated community transformation approach, and our ministries in both international and North American urban contexts.

 Why do people choose International Teams?

 Most of our workers say that they were drawn to International Teams because of our vision, values, and the wide variety of opportunities to serve in North America or around the world.
 Others might say that they choose to minister with International Teams because of the family atmosphere, the feeling of being part of a larger team and the fit with a local ministry team.